cilium/cilium/Documentation/concepts.rst

 Allocating individual IP addresses enables the use of the entire Layer 4 port range by each endpoint.
-This essentially allows multiple application containers running on the same cluster node to all bind to well known ports such ``80`` without causing any conflicts.
+This essentially allows multiple application containers running on the same cluster node to all bind to well known ports such as ``80`` without causing any conflicts.

 The default behavior of Cilium is to assign both an IPv6 and IPv4 address to